thelightdesigner/ScuffedWalls/Functions.md

    animatedefiniteposition:[0,0,0,0]
  ```

-# ModelToWall
+# ModelToWall (repeatable)
 constructs a model out of walls. see [here](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Blender%20Project.md) for more info

 Rizthesnuggies [`Intro to ModelToWall`](https://youtu.be/FfHGRbUdV_k) function

  - path: string
  - fullpath string
- - hasAnimation: bool, tells the model parser to read animation. doesnt work with normal yet.
+ - hasAnimation: bool, tells the model parser to read animation. definite only
  - duration: float, controls the duration of the model. this affects the length of time it takes to play the model animation.
+ - definitedurationbeats: float, makes the walls stay around for exactly this long in beats
+ - definitedurationseconds: float, makes the walls stay around for exactly this long in seconds
+ - definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
  - spreadspawntime: float
  - Normal: bool, makes the walls jump in and fly out as normal. essentially 1.0 model to wall when set to true. default: false
+ - createtracks: bool
+ - preservetime: bool
+ - cameratoplayer: bool
+ - createnotes: bool
+ - spline: bool
+ - spreadspawntime: float
+ - type: 0, 1, 2 or 3
+ - alpha: float
+ - thicc: float
+ - deltaposition: \[x,y,z] offsets the model in 3d by this position vector
+ - deltarotation: \[x,y,z] rotates the model around the center of its bounding box
+ - deltascale: float, scales the model around the center of its bounding box
+ - setdeltaposition: bool
+ - setdeltascale: bool

  - generic custom data

   Example